Raffles (character): Spain

-The Spanish edition, "Lord Lister conocido por Raffles el Rey de los Ladrones" was published by Editorial Atlante, Barcelona, in 1910, and ran 68 issues.
-A new series, "Nuevas Proeza de John C. Raffles" was published by Ediciones Marco, circa 1930, and ran at least 31 issues.
+The Spanish edition, "Lord Lister conocido por Raffles el Rey de los Ladrones" was published by Editorial Atlante, Barcelona, in 1910, and ran for 68 issues.
+A new series, "Nuevas Proeza de John C. Raffles" was published by Ediciones Marco, circa 1930, and ran for at least 31 issues.

 Argentina

 Publisher Editorial Atlante, Barcelona, sold an abridged version of its 1910 Spanish translations in Argentina, reprinting the original covers with a white border and starting with Spanish issue No. 4 "El Tesoro en un sarcófago" ("The Treasure in the Coffin") renumbered as No. 1 by placing a printed sticker over the original number.

 The character Lord Lister

 Raffles was a Victorian era gentleman thief and a born member of nobility.
 The first issue of the original German series reveals that the notorious thief John C. Raffles is really Lord Edward Lister.